-David Billings is planning his final foray into East New Britain in 2017, the 80th anniversary of Earhart’s disappearance.
+David Billings is planning his next foray into East New Britain in 2023, the 86th anniversary of Earhart’s disappearance.

 The search costs thus far have been borne primarily by David with some help from America, from team members and private donations, all of which has been expended on previous expeditions.
 Some funding will go a long way to assist in providing the answer…